Collinsnyamao/certs-project/README.md

 You have:

-- Created a local CA
+- Created a working local CA
-- Signed a server certificate
+- Signed and deployed a server certificate
-- Configured Apache for SSL
+- Configured Apache for HTTPS
-- Verified HTTPS with trusted CA in Firefox
+- Verified the connection in Firefox

 ---

 ## 🧠 Summary

-This lab provides practical experience with:

-- Public Key Infrastructure (PKI)
-- OpenSSL certificate generation and signing
-- Configuring HTTPS on Apache
-- Certificate trust management in browsers
+This lab provides hands-on experience in setting up your own PKI using OpenSSL, managing certs, and enabling SSL with Apache — all foundational security skills.

 ---